altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 And they made these - patterns.
 These shapes in my brain - I still see them."
 'R::I see...
-And can you put these patterns on that board to your left?'
+And can you put these patterns on that board to your right?'
 ~She tried to fit those shapes into a list, but they refused~ ~Bulging out from that boundary~
 ~Shattering the well-ordering of her thoughts~